Sustainability

 Enhancing Safety and Health Activities

 NGK views the enhancement of safety and health activities as one of its top priorities.
 In addition to rigorous operation of our occupational safety and health management system, we developed our third three-year action plan to start from FY2023.
 It is built around the key themes of compliance, governance, and risk reduction.
-We are promoting safety and health activities with our action policies defined as "ensuring thorough legal compliance," "further enhancing our Group governance structure," and "preventing serious accidents and disasters."
-Concerning "preventing serious accidents and disasters," in addition to comprehensive risk assessments covering existing facilities and operations, when introducing new facilities or operations or modifying operations, we conduct a thorough risk assessment in advance to eliminate risks or reduce them to an acceptable level.
+We are promoting safety and health activities with our action policies defined as ensuring thorough legal compliance, further enhancing our Group governance structure, and preventing serious accidents and disasters.
+Concerning preventing serious accidents and disasters, in addition to comprehensive risk assessments covering existing facilities and operations, when introducing new facilities or operations or modifying operations, we conduct a thorough risk assessment in advance to eliminate risks or reduce them to an acceptable level.
 All of NGK’s business locations and plants as well as manufacturing Group companies in Japan and overseas have obtained ISO 45001 certification.

-Results of FY2022 Activities
+Results of FY2023 Activities

 Medium-Term Action Plan Fiscal year implementation items Key Activities